Lifestyle

 Rochester

-COST OF LIVING FOR RETIREES: 6.5% below national average
+COST OF LIVING FOR RETIREES: 15.9% above national average

 Located right on the border between New Hampshire and Maine, the city of Rochester is one of the fastest growing cities in the state.
 Part of the Pennacook tribe once called Rochester home, where they grew pumpkins, squash, maize, and beans, as well as hunted and fished for sustenance along the Cocheco River.
 Today it’s the very vision of a quaint New England town, with an opera house that dates back to the early 20th century and still hosts performances for residents and guests.